clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 ![](https://github.com/clementfarabet/ipam-tutorials/raw/master/th_tutorials/1_supervised/img/u-channel.png)
 ![](https://github.com/clementfarabet/ipam-tutorials/raw/master/th_tutorials/1_supervised/img/v-channel.png)

+### Exercise:

+This is not the only kind of normalization!
+Data can be normalized in different manners, for instance, by normalizing individual features across the dataset (in this case, the pixels).
+Try these different normalizations, and see the impact they have on the training convergence.

 Step 2: Model Definition
 ------------------------

-The code for this section is in *2_model.lua*.
+The code for this section is in `2_model.lua`.
 Run it like this:

 ```bash
 torch -i 2_model.lua -model linear